startae/hagrid/README.md

 # Fundament Grid System

 A flexbox-first, semantic and customizable scss grid system with a robust inline-block fallback.
-Started as a fork of [css-wizardry-grids](https://github.com/csswizardry/csswizardry-grids).

 ## Usage: